January 13, 2021

 4. Cook all of this over high heat and bring it to a boil.
 Reduce the heat, cover, and simmer for 45 minutes.

-6. To a different pan/skillet, melt three tablespoons of butter, and then add in the mushrooms, salt and pepper.
-Sautee until lightly browned.
+6. In a different pan/skillet, melt three tablespoons of butter, and then add in the mushrooms, salt and pepper.
+Sauté until lightly browned.

-8. Next, in a bowl, put the egg yolks, along with the cream and half of the lemon juice.
+8. Next, in a bowl, mix the egg yolks along with the cream and half of the lemon juice.

-10. Using the dish where the meat was cooked, pour the cream with the egg-yolk into the meat juice.
+10. Use a cup of the liquid from the meat to temper the egg and cream mixture.
+Then, using the dish where the meat was cooked, pour the cream and yolk mixture into the rest of the meat juice.
 Cook this over very low heat for about 10 minutes, and do not let the sauce boil.
 Add in the lemon juice as well as the salt and pepper (if you’d like).